 Queen Elizabeth's father, King George VI, famously used to say about his two daughters: "Lilibet is my pride.
 Margaret is my joy."

-What Meghan and Kate call the Queen
+What Kate called the Queen